 If your flight is cancelled during a business trip, this can have critical consequences.
 Missing important meetings and presentations, as well as disappointed clients, can be extremely detrimental to your business.
 But if your flight is cancelled on a business trip, who receives the compensation?
 You or your company?

 In general, the compensation payments are always to the person who would have taken the flight; that is, the traveller.
 It is completely irrelevant who booked the ticket.
 However, many employers are aware of this fact and insert clauses within the employment contract that contain specific provisions.
 So, it may be that you’ve waived your claim for compensation based on your contract.
 In this case, the employer would receive the compensation.
 You will also find more information on the topic in our article Business travel.

-You can always check whether you have a claim when your flight is cancelled using our Compensation Calculator.
+You can always check whether you have a claim when your flight is cancelled using our compensation calculator.

 Cancelled flight compensation: Claim costs

-It is common for the airline concerned to skillfully argue against the payment of compensation with the help of the company's customer service or legal department.
+It is common for the airline concerned to skilfully argue against the payment of compensation with the help of the company's customer service or legal department.
 Therefore, often the only option to ensure you receive compensation is to take the legal route.
 By taking legal action, the airlines are required to disclose accurate information that can then be used to objectively assess the situation.

 Legal processes can be drawn out, expensive and stressful.
 As well as the costs, which must be paid in advance, there is also the risk that the case is deemed an extraordinary circumstance.
 In this situation, the passenger would be liable for all court fees and legal expenses.
 This of course would be extremely frustrating, not to mention costly.